ARM-software/arm-trusted-firmware/docs/getting_started/user-guide.rst

 -  To create and modify the diagram files included in the documentation, `Dia`_.
    This tool can be found in most Linux distributions.
 Inkscape is needed to generate the actual \*.png files.

+TF-A has been tested with pre-built binaries and file systems from `Linaro Release 19.06`_.
+Alternatively, you can build the binaries from source using instructions provided at the `Arm Platforms User guide`_.

 Getting the TF-A source code
 ----------------------------